List of Disney's Sleeping Beauty characters: Lackey

 Lackey is one of Stefan's servants, who serves as the court composer.
 He plays the lute while Stefan and Hubert toast singing "Skumps", with him also taking the opportunity to drink, ending up drunk in the act.

-Lord Duke
+Duke

-Lord Duke is the majordomo of Stefan's royal court.
-In Disney Princess Enchanted Tales: Follow Your Dreams, he aids Aurora as she reigns over the kingdom in her family's absence.
-Though accident-prone, he is loyal and takes his duties seriously, partially out of fear of angering or upsetting his master.
+Duke is the majordomo of Stefan's royal court.
+In the segment "Keys to the Kingdom" from Disney Princess Enchanted Tales: Follow Your Dreams, he aids Aurora as she reigns over the kingdom in her family's absence.
+Though accident-prone, he is loyal and takes his duties seriously, though his loyalty is driven out of fear of angering or upsetting his master and mistress.